Seven Reasons You Should Retire in California

 The National Golf Foundation says Florida is the only state with a higher number of golf courses than California’s 950.
 Riverside County has 139 facilities (some with more than one course), while there are 102 golf facilities in Los Angeles County, according to the NGF.

 Meanwhile, retired oenophiles and teetotalers get a kick out of living amid more than 4,000 wineries.
-Besides wine (and olive oil) tasting and buying, wineries are picturesque places to picnic, stroll, relax.
+Besides wine (and olive oil) tasting and buying, wineries are picturesque places to picnic, stroll and relax.
 New appellations or AVAs (American Viticultural Areas) continue to pop up so there’s always another bottle to appreciate.

-According to the California Association of Winegrape Growers, grapes are grown in 49 of the state’s 58 counties, and roughly 90% of U.S. wine is produced in California.
+According to the California Association of Winegrape Growers, grapes are grown in 49 of the state’s 58 counties and roughly 90% of U.S. wine is produced in California.

 Julia Child was born in Pasadena, so bon appétit and cheers.